-The SR770 utilizes two Motorola 24-bit DSP56001 DSP Chips.
+The SR760 utilizes two Motorola 24-bit DSP56001 DSP Chips.
 The two DSP's are configured almost identically, with minor differences reflecting the specific function of each DSP.
 Each DSP contains two external busses - a memory bus and a host processor bus.
 The memory bus is connected to 32K of 24 bit Static RAM (SRAM) as well as some decoding logic for access to I/O devices.
 The Host processor bus is connected to the main CPU Board via the I/O Interface on the DSP Logic Board.
 The CPU Board acts as the "host" processor to the DSP's and controls all of their functions.
 DSP firmware and commands are downloaded from the CPU Board to invoke different operating modes.
 Each DSP also has two dedicated serial ports: one for receiving, and one for transmitting.
 These ports are used for transferring partially processed data.

 The first DSP processor, U101, is responsible for frequency shifting the input signal from the A/D converter, filtering and downsampling.
-In short, the first DSP Processor extracts a select portion of the frequency spectrum from the digitized input signal (for example the spectrum from 99.7 kHz to 99.8 kHz) and reduces the sampling rate of the resulting data stream to reflect the bandwidth of the selected frequency span.
+In short, the first DSP Processor extracts a select portion of the frequency spectrum from the digitized input signal (for example the spectrum from 99.7 kHz to 99.8 kHz) and reduces the sampling rate of the resulting data stream to reflect the bandwidth of of the analog front-end amplifiers or the external "TRIGGER" front panel BNC.
+Trigger signals pass the selected frequency span.
 Recall that the sampling rate must be at least twice that of the frequency span.
 Data is received from the A/D Converter via its dedicated serial receive port.
-The of the heterodyning, filtering and results downsampling are passed on to the second DSP via the serial transmit port.
+The results of the heterodyning, filtering and downsampling are passed on to the second DSP via the serial transmit port.
 Because data sent to the second DSP is in complex form, there are actually two data streams sent, one representing real data and the other representing imaginary data.
 U105 stores an output flag so that the second DSP can distinguish "real" data points from "imaginary" data points.
 U106 is a PAL which provides some decoding logic for I/O strobes and interrupt lines and also performs some computations in hardware for the first DSP.